Ford Transit: XXL

 To celebrate the Transit's status as International Van of the Year 2007, Ford built a stretch limousine style van – the Transit XXL.
-It is a unique special that is the most expensive Transit ever made.
+This version is the most expensive Transit ever made.

 SuperSportVan

 The Ford Transit SuperSportVan was a one-off, high-performance version of the third-gen Transit built by Ford Europe.
 It uses a 3.2L turbocharged Duratorq I5, producing 198 horsepower, borrowed from a larger Transit model, mated to a 6-speed transmission.